 Credit risk primarily arises from the Company's normal commercial operations that actually, or potentially, arises from the Company's exposure to: a) NGESO in respect of invoices submitted by the Company for transmission services; b) the counterparties to the RPI swaps described in note 16; c) the counterparties to the interest rate swaps described in the "Strategic Report - Hedging Arrangements"; and d) short-term deposits.
 There are no other significant credit exposures to which the Company is exposed.
-The maximum exposure to credit risk at 31 March 2023 is the fair value of all financial assets held by the Company.
-Information relating to the fair value of all financial assets is given above - note 23.
-None of the Company's financial assets are past due or impaired.
+The maximum exposure to credit risk at 31 March 2023 is the fair value of all financial assets held by the Company's financial assets are past due or impaired.